-Tom was born in Hampstead, London but spent his childhood in North East England.
+Tom was born in London but spent his childhood in North East England.

 He was educated at RGS Newcastle upon Tyne and at the University of York.

 Tom left FremantleMedia at the end of March 2005.
-After a year's sabbatical, during which he gave a number of keynote lectures around the world, he founded Vine Media, based in London and LA, and its subsidiary Standing Stone Productions, based in Newcastle.
+After a year's sabbatical, during which he gave a number of keynote lectures around the world, he founded Standing Stone Productions, based in Newcastle.

 He writes a weekly column for the Newcastle Journal and is also in demand as an after-dinner speaker.

-He is married to Jo, lives in Northumberland, and has 5 children ranging from 31 to 4 yrs old.
+He is married to Jo, and has 5 children ranging from 34 to 7 yrs old.